 - Broken bones

-Sometimes, these injuries can lead to long-term disability and may even result in death.
-It is important to understand these injuries and to seek medical care and legal representation immediately following a collision.
+In some cases, these injuries can lead to long-term disability or even result in death.
+Recognizing the potential seriousness of these injuries is critical.
+Seeking immediate medical attention and obtaining legal representation can help protect your health and your rights following a collision.

 Head Traumas